chunkhang/AI-Notes/README.md

 ## Chapter 3 - Logic and Knowledge Representation

+- **Logic**
+  - A formal language that consists of syntax and semantic.

 - **Discuss the limitations of propositional logic**
   - Operates with constant object only
   - No domain context and no domain variable